Radiologic Technology (XRT)

 XRT 101.
 Radiographic Procedures I. 4 Credit Hours.

-This course covers radiographic anatomy, positioning and examination procedures for the chest, abdomen, urinary system, gastrointestinal systems, selected portions of the upper extremity (limb) and mobile radiography.
-Basic radiation protection, patient care procedures and radiographic terminology are presented.
-Additional lab hours required.
+Radiographic Procedures I covers radiographic anatomy, positioning, and examination procedures for the chest, abdomen, upper extremity, and lower extremity.
+Considerations for geriatric, mobile, and pediatric radiography are also covered in this course.
+Basic radiation protection, patient care procedures, and radiographic terminology are presented.

 Prerequisites: Current enrollment in the Radiologic Technology program and Reading Proficiency

-This course covers radiographic anatomy, positioning, and examination procedures for the humerus, shoulder girdle, lower extremity (limb), femur, pelvic girdle, vertebral column, bony thorax and pediatric radiography.
-Additional lab hours required.
+Radiographic Procedures II covers radiographic anatomy, positioning, and examination procedures for the pelvic girdle, vertebral column, bony thorax, and gastrointestinal system.

-Prerequisites: XRT 101 with a minimum grade of "C" and Reading Proficiency
+Prerequisites: Current enrollment in the Radiologic Technology program, XRT 101 and XRT 121 with minimum grades of "C", and Reading Proficiency

 XRT 103.
 Radiographic Procedures III.
 3 Credit Hours.